 Fortunately, there are many natural stomach bug remedies for your child’s almost instant relief.
 Check the linked article for more than a dozen homemade remedies made from all-natural ingredients like lemon, apple cider vinegar, chamomile, probiotic yoghurt, bananas, and more.

 In this article, we will discuss eight of the best stomach bug remedies and give you some ideas on how to make them more palatable for your little one.
-If he or she is struggling with symptoms such as cramps, diarrhea, nausea, or vomiting, here is what you can use to alleviate some of the discomfort.
+If he or she is struggling with symptoms such as cramps, diarrhoea, nausea, or vomiting, here is what you can use to alleviate some of the discomfort.

-When your child is experiencing the unpleasant symptoms of a stomach bug, they will lose a large quantity of fluids through sweating, vomiting, and diarrhea.
+When your child is experiencing the unpleasant symptoms of a stomach bug, they will lose a large quantity of fluids through sweating, vomiting, and diarrhoea.
 To speed up the recovery process and diminish the distress, it is essential to ensure that they stay properly hydrated.
 For this, the obvious choice is drinking plenty of water.

 Avoid water that is either too hot or too cold, as it can upset the digestive system even more.
 Give your son or daughter only water at room temperature and encourage them to drink taking small sips only so that the fluids stay down.
 And for a quick boost, an electrolyte drink such as Pedialyte is an excellent choice for any age.